Army Combat Patch Rules—Shoulder Sleeve Insignia

-These patches signify both currently-attached units a soldier serves on the left sleeve, as well as the prior unit attached to while serving in a combat zone for a specified period of time.
+These patches signify both currently attached units a soldier serves on the left sleeve, as well as the prior unit attached to while serving in a combat zone for a specified period of time on the right.
 Obviously, not everyone wears a combat patch on his or her right arm, so these are proud displays of prior service for the soldier.

 Army Patch for Combat Operations

 The Army combat patch, officially known as the "shoulder sleeve insignia-former wartime service" (SSI-FWTS), recognizes soldiers' participation in combat operations.

 The Army has specific guidelines on when and how to wear the patch, which it has revised to reflect the fact that soldiers now are deployed at smaller echelon levels.

 After 1945, only soldiers who were serving with large echelon deployed units, such as separate brigades, divisions, corps, Army commands, or higher, were eligible to wear the combat patch.
 The smaller support companies/battalions and other lower-ranking units had their own combat patches.

 Once soldiers report to their first units, they should wear their command's combat patch on their left sleeves.
 When deployed to a designated combat zone, soldiers also may wear the company-level or higher patch on their right sleeves to reflect the units in which they serve.